coti-io/coti-sdk-python-examples/README.md

 Let's note the following facts about the contract and the script:

-*   When the contract was deployed, the `uint64 private clearValue` variable was assigned a value of `5` as evidenced by [lines 15-17](https://github.com/coti-io/confidentiality-contracts/blob/main/contracts/examples/DataOnChain.sol#L15-L17) of the contract:&#x20;
+*   When the contract was deployed, the `uint64 private clearValue` variable was assigned a value of `5` as evidenced by [lines 15-17](https://github.com/coti-io/coti-contracts-examples/blob/befb346932dcf2feb380a8493f85faf0962bdb7b/contracts/DataOnChain.sol#L9) of the contract:&#x20;

     ```solidity
      constructor () {
             clearValue = 5;
         }
     ```
-* The function [`getSomeValue`](https://github.com/coti-io/confidentiality-contracts/blob/main/contracts/examples/DataOnChain.sol#L67-L69) of the contract will then return the value of `clearValue`
+* The function [`getSomeValue`](https://github.com/coti-io/coti-contracts-examples/blob/befb346932dcf2feb380a8493f85faf0962bdb7b/contracts/DataOnChain.sol#L89) of the contract will then return the value of `clearValue`
-* The function [`basic_get_value`](https://github.com/coti-io/coti-sdk-python-examples/blob/master/examples/data\_onchain/data\_on\_chain.py#L286-L290) of the python script is making sure the value was set as expected.

 Now let's take a look on at the basic flow that sends a clear value, encrypts it, and decrypts it.

-* The python function [`basic_clear_encrypt_decrypt`](https://github.com/coti-io/coti-sdk-python-examples/blob/master/examples/data\_onchain/data\_on\_chain.py#L172-L184) initiates the process, calling other functions as necessary.
+* The python function [`basic_clear_encrypt_decrypt`](https://github.com/coti-io/coti-sdk-python-examples/blob/master/examples/data\_onchain/data\_on\_chain.py#L429) initiates the process, calling other functions as necessary.
-* The python function [`save_clear_value_network_encrypted_in_contract`](https://github.com/coti-io/coti-sdk-python-examples/blob/master/examples/data\_onchain/data\_on\_chain.py#L229-L235) is used to pass a clear value from the user.&#x20;
+* The python function [`save_clear_value_network_encrypted_in_contract`](https://github.com/coti-io/coti-sdk-python-examples/blob/master/examples/data\_onchain/data\_on\_chain.py#L504) is used to pass a clear value from the user.&#x20;
 * Once the value is populated, the script will call the Solidity contract and use its [`setSomeEncryptedValue`](https://github.com/coti-io/confidentiality-contracts/blob/main/contracts/examples/DataOnChain.sol#L41-L43) function.
-This function in turn calls `setPublic64` from the [`MpcCore`](https://github.com/coti-io/confidentiality-contracts/blob/main/contracts/lib/MpcCore.sol)  library, which turns the value into GarbledText and then into CipherText using the network key.
+This function in turn calls `setPublic64` from the [`MpcCore`](https://github.com/coti-io/coti-contracts/blob/main/contracts/utils/mpc/MpcCore.sol)  library, which turns the value into GarbledText and then into CipherText using the network key.
 This value is now encrypted in a network block.
-* In order to validate the block had a ClearText input, the block details from the transaction are extracted using the [`validate_block_has_tx_input_encrypted_value`](https://github.com/coti-io/coti-sdk-python-examples/blob/master/examples/data\_onchain/data\_on\_chain.py#L253-L265) function.
+* In order to validate the block had a ClearText input, the block details from the transaction are extracted using the [`validate_block_has_tx_input_encrypted_value`](https://github.com/coti-io/coti-sdk-python-examples/blob/master/examples/data\_onchain/data\_on\_chain.py#L528) function.
-* The value is then encrypted using the function [`save_network_encrypted_to_user_encrypted_input_in_contract`](https://github.com/coti-io/coti-sdk-python-examples/blob/master/examples/data\_onchain/data\_on\_chain.py#L303-L305)  , this function saves the network-encrypted value to the user-encrypted input in the contract.
+* The value is then encrypted using the function [`save_network_encrypted_to_user_encrypted_input_in_contract`](https://github.com/coti-io/coti-sdk-python-examples/blob/master/examples/data\_onchain/data\_on\_chain.py#L602)  , this function saves the network-encrypted value to the user-encrypted input in the contract.
-* The encrypted value is retrieved from the contract using the function [`get_user_encrypted_from_contract`](https://github.com/coti-io/coti-sdk-python-examples/blob/master/examples/data\_onchain/data\_on\_chain.py#L268C5-L269) to ensure the encrypted value can be successfully retrieved with the user's AES key.
+* The encrypted value is retrieved from the contract using the function [`get_user_encrypted_from_contract`](https://github.com/coti-io/coti-sdk-python-examples/blob/master/examples/data\_onchain/data\_on\_chain.py#L563) to ensure the encrypted value can be successfully retrieved with the user's AES key.

 ## Pending enhancements